2007 Rugby World Cup – Africa qualification

-In qualifying for the 2007 Rugby World Cup, there is one place available for African teams, and one place in the repechage.
-In the group rounds, there are three points awarded for a win, two for a draw, and one for a loss.
-There are no bonus points awarded.
+In qualifying for the 2007 Rugby World Cup, there was one place available for African teams, and one place in the repechage.
+In the group rounds, there were three points awarded for a win, two for a draw, and one for a loss.
+There were no bonus points awarded.

+Namibia won the qualification process and qualified as Africa 1.
+Morocco, as Africa 2, advanced to the Repechage Round, where they were defeated by Portugal.

 Qualification process

 Round 1a

 Two groups of three teams each, winners of each group playoff for one place in Africa Round 1b.

 Round 1b

 Two groups of three teams each, winners of each group qualify for Africa Round 2, second placed teams playoff for the remaining place in Africa Round 2.

 Round 2

 Two groups of three teams each, winners of each group qualify for Africa Round 3.

 Round 3

 Playoff of the winners of each group in Round 2, winner qualifies for World Cup as Africa 1, Runner up advances to the Repechage Round as Africa 2, to play Europe 4.